11Fred11/TfJudge/README.md

   <img  src="https://raw.githubusercontent.com/10Fred10/TfJudge/master/readme-assets/promo.png">
 </p>
 <br>
-_TL;DR :_ A website to compare Teamfight Tactics stats.

 > As I have fun playing TFT, I made this website in order to compare my stats to my friends' and keep the challenging spirit.
 It was an excellent opportunity for me to learn React and sharpen my skills in UI & UX and resonsiveness.